westphae/stratux/content/howto/index.md

 ## Download

-You can download the [image](https://github.com/westphae/stratux/releases/download/ahrs0.1/stratux-ahrs0.1-2ba3f136bb.img.zip) from the [Releases](https://github.com/westphae/stratux/releases) page of the GitHub project page.
+You can download the [image](https://github.com/westphae/stratux/releases/download/ahrs0.2/stratux-ahrs0.2-34396a36e5.img.zip) from the [Releases](https://github.com/westphae/stratux/releases) page of the GitHub project page.
 Just burn it like any other Stratux image.

 {{< note title="Differences from Stock Stratux Image" >}} This image is based on the stock stratux image stratux-v1.2r1-9ee46170ff.img.zip downloaded from stratux.me.
 I had to make a few changes:
-1. the image is 4GB rather than 2GB to allow for log growth--if beta testers experience issues, it will be helpful to send me log files.
-You will need a SD Card at least 4GB for this reason; if yours is larger, you may still want to expand the image to fill it.
-2. /root/stratux points to https://github.com/westphae/stratux rather than https://github.com/cyoung/stratux.
+1. /root/stratux points to https://github.com/westphae/stratux rather than https://github.com/cyoung/stratux.
-3. I re-enabled dhcpcd so that developers can connect to it via a wired connection for downloading data, updating, etc.
+2. I re-enabled dhcpcd so that developers can connect to it via a wired connection for downloading data, updating, etc.
-4. I added my ssh public key for root access.
+3. I added my ssh public key for root access.
 {{< /note >}}